 “Culture” has become a buzzword, and everywhere you look, you’ll find a company telling candidates just how great it is to work at their company.

 Candidates want to hear and see what you believe in.
 They care about the actions you take.
 They want to see real evidence of how you care for your people amidst crisis and everyday situations.
-And they want to hear it directly from your employees.
-According to LinkedIn, candidates trust a company’s employees 3x more than the company itself.
+And they want to hear it directly from your personnel.
+According to LinkedIn, candidates trust a company’s personnel 3x more than the company itself.

 A great way to cut through the noise and build meaningful connections with candidates is by showcasing your authentic employer brand through employee-generated videos.
 Placing authentic, relevant employee video testimonials across different candidate touchpoints brings your brand voice to life and helps candidates understand what it’s like to work at your company.
 Video testimonials can live on your career site, in job descriptions, in emails, and on your social channels.